 We review your bill to explain legal fees, disbursements and charges.
 Questions are welcome.

-Axess Law Ontario has experienced real estate lawyers available 7 days a week, day or evening.
-Our lawyers can meet with you in person in Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland.
-Video calls and e-signing appointments are available from any location in Ontario.
-Call toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form to make an appointment.
+Axess Law has experienced real estate lawyers available 7 days a week, day or evening.
+Our lawyers can meet with you in person at any of our conveniently located Greater Toronto Area or Ottawa offices.
+Virtual, online video calls and signing appointments are available from any location in Ontario.
+Call toll free to 1-877-552-9377 or our 647-479-0118 lawyer line in Toronto to make appointments.
+Book your own dates and times when you use our easy online booking form.